NetherGamesMC/ext-vanillagenerator/README.md

 ### 4. Building noiselib extension
 Clone this repository, and then run `make`, there will be a file named `noisegen.so`, you will have to copy this file into your server extensions folder, which can be found with `opcache.so` file, `~/php-build-scripts/bin/php7/lib/php/extensions/no-debug-zts-20200930`.

 Then edit `php.ini` to add `extension=noisegen.so` in the file.
-Now after saving you changes, you can now confirm that the noise has been installed with the command `php -m`
+Now after saving the changes you made, you can now confirm that the noise has been installed with the command `php -m`

 # the Noise class